Heath Francis

-Professional career
+Professional Competitive career

 At the 2008 Beijing Paralympics he became the first arm amputee athlete to win the sprint treble (100m, 200m and 400m events) at a Paralympics, a feat he accomplished 2 years earlier at the 2006 IPC World Championships.

 He competes in the T46 classification for arm amputees, where he is the current 200m (21.74s) & 400m (47.63s) World Record holder.
 Both World Record times were run at the 2008 Beijing Paralympics.

 In 2000, his competitive sport participation was sponsored by the New South Wales WorkCover.

 He received a Medal of The Order of Australia for his 2000 gold medals.
 He also received an Australian Sports Medal in 2000 and a Centenary Medal in 2001.
 He was an Australian Institute of Sport scholarship holder from 2003 to 2010 and was coached by Irina Dvoskina.
 In 2014, he was inducted into the Sydney Olympic Park Athletic Centre Path of Champions.